juju/docs/src/en/actions.md

 # Juju Actions

-Juju charms can describe *actions* that users can take on deployed services.
+Juju charms can describe *actions* that users can take on deployed applications.

 Actions are scripts that can be triggered on a unit via the CLI or the [Juju GUI](controllers-gui.html).
 Parameters for an action are passed as a map,